fgiannesini/LibSassGradlePlugin/README.md

     }
 }

-//On parameters, file paths can be relative from resource folder or project root folder libSassParameters {
+//Relative paths from resources can be used if target directory already exists, otherwise absolute path from project root should be used. libSassParameters {
 	//Type: String Mandatory
-	//File path to compile (normally import other scss files) inputFilePath = "scss/input.scss"
+	//File path to compile (normally import other scss files)
+	//Can be overridden for production task
+	inputFilePath = "scss/input.scss"

 	//Type: String Mandatory
 	//Compiled file path
+	//Can be overridden for production task
 	outputFilePath = "css/output.css"

 	//Directory to watch for continuous compilation
-	watchedDirectoryPath = "src/main/resources/scss"
+	watchedDirectoryPath = "scss"

 	//Type: Boolean Default: false
-	//'true' embeds the source map as a data URI sourceMapEmbed = true
+	//'true' embeds the source map as a data URI
+	//Can be overridden for production task
+	sourceMapEmbed = true

 	//Type: Boolean Default: false
 	//'true' enables additional debugging information in the output file as CSS comments
+	//Can be overridden for production task
 	//sourceComments = false

 	//Type: Boolean Default: false
 	//'true' values disable the inclusion of source map information in the output file
+	//Can be overridden for production task
 	//omitSourceMappingURL = false

 	//Type: Boolean Default: false
 	//'true' includes the contents in the source map information
+	//Can be overridden for production task
 	//sourceMapContents = false

 	//Type: String Default: 'scss'
 	//Input syntax 'scss' or 'sass'
+	//Can be overridden for production task
 	//inputSyntax "scss"

 	//Type: Integer Default: 5
 	//Used to determine how many digits after the decimal will be allowed.
 For instance, if you had a decimal number of 1.23456789 and a precision of 5, the result will be 1.23457 in the final CSS.
+	//Can be overridden for production task
 	//precision 5

 	//Type: String
 	//Path of source file to generate if not embedded
+	//Can be overridden for production task
 	//sourceMapFilePath "css/output.css.map"

 	//Type: String Default: nested Values: nested, expanded, compact, compressed
 	//Determines the output format of the final CSS style.
+	//Can be overridden for production task
 	//outputStyle "nested"

 	//Type: String Default: ""
 	//Paths that LibSass can look in to attempt to resolve your @import declarations.
 When using data, it is recommended that you use this.
 	//';' is the path separator for Windows
 	//':' is the path separator for Linux
+	//Can be overridden for production task
 	//includePaths "scss-lib"

 	//Type: String